 UNITE News & Events

-UNITE’s series of in-person, topic-specific informal talks will continue on Wednesday, November 16, 2022 from 11:45 am – 1:30 pm.
+UNITE’s series of in-person, topic-specific informal talks will continue Wednesday, October 18, 2023, from 11:45 am – 1:30 pm.
 Lunch will be provided to attendees.
 Our speakers will present current research and works in progress to forge collaborations and network.
-The topic for November’s meeting will be the recruitment and retention of diverse faculty, staff, and students.
-Please follow the link here to register for this event.
+The topic for October’s meeting is Health Disparities.

 UNITE, in collaboration with the College of Social Work, hosted "Virtually Everything You Need to Know to Get Started: An Introduction to Randomized Controlled Trials".
 This virtual workshop took place on Friday, September 30, 2022 from 9:00 am – 1:00 pm and focused on designing effective randomized clinical trials.
 Attendees learned the fundamental principles, methodology, and practice of RCTs related to planning, conducting, and completing a successful trial.